1,000+ Opportunities

 Partner with organizations to help enhance the quality of life of Veterans and their families through arts/culture, children/family services, civic affairs, community development, education, environmental, health, and human services.
 Increase public awareness about Veterans issues and the values of patriotism and service to our nation and the sacrifices made by our Veterans.

-Based on current listing details, eligibility includes: Organizations working directly with Veterans in South Carolina to enhance their quality of life and that of their families through various services, including health and human services.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Organizations working directly with Veterans in South Carolina to enhance their quality of life and that of their families through various services, including health and human services.
+Confirm the full requirements in the official notice before applying.